Google Maps is a powerful tool that can help bring new customers to your business.

 Shop owners can now display their inventory directly from Google.
 Shoppers can now search for which stores have the item they are looking for in stock.
 This is a win for customers and shop owners as many customers check to see which stores have a product on hand before they shop there.

-In addition, in 2022, Google Maps will have a new “Local Favorite” badge to encourage people to try out new businesses in their area.
+In addition, Google Maps now has a new “Local Favorite” badge to encourage people to try out new businesses in their area.
 This is a great way for businesses to get more customers and help Google Maps become even more accurate.

 Overall, the changes that Google made to Maps should help businesses get more customers and help Google Maps become even more accurate.
 The new features will also make it easier for businesses to keep track of their performance on Maps.